+Contributions were made in accordance with applicable Florida Statutes and meeting the actuarially determined contribution requirements as based on the benefit structure established within the Plan as approved by the plan sponsor.
 Plan members are required to contribute 5% of their annual covered payroll.
-The City is required to contribute an amount equal to the difference between the normal cost as calculated for the plan year from the applicable actuarial valuation less the member contributions for covered payroll for the year plus state contributions.
-Pursuant to Chapter 175 of the Florida Statutes, a premium tax on certain casualty insurance contracts written on properties within the City of Okeechobee is collected by the State and is remitted to the Fund.
-The City is required to contribute the remaining amounts necessary to finance the benefits through periodic contributions of actuarially determined amounts.
-The required employer contribution for the fiscal year ended September 30, 2023 was determined by the September 30, 2021 actuarial valuation.
-For the current year the City was contributing at the rate of 79.4% of covered payroll based on the 2021 actuarial valuation.
-The plan previously established an additional plan component, the Share Plan, to provide special benefits in the form of supplemental retirement, termination, death and disability benefits in addition to the benefits provided previously under terms of the plan ordinances, which may be funded from the State insurance premium monies when certain limits are met.
-At September 30, 2023 the share plan balance was \$1,267.
-See details in the 2023 actuarial valuation regarding the limited used of State insurance premium monies.
+The City is required to contribute an amount equal to the difference between the normal cost, as calculated for the plan year from the applicable actuarial valuation, less the member contributions for covered payroll for the current year, plus state contributions.
+Pursuant to Chapter 185 of the Florida Statutes, a premium tax on certain casualty insurance contracts written on properties within the City of Okeechobee is collected by the State and is remitted to the Fund.
+For the current year, the City was contributing at the rate of 3% of covered payroll based on the 2021 actuarial valuation.
+The City's funding policy is to make an actuarially determined pension contribution to the Plan in an amount, such that when combined with the participants' contributions and the State insurance excise tax, all participants' benefits will be fully provided for by the time they attain retirement age.
+The plan established an additional plan component, the Share Plan, to provide special benefits in the form of supplemental retirement, termination, death and disability benefits in addition to the benefits provided previously under terms of the plan ordinances based on the availability of additional funding from the State insurance premium monies.

-The City and employees contributions for the year ended September 30, 2023 are as follows:
+The City and employees actual contributions for the year ended September 30, 2023 are as follows: